BlazinSan/PrivacyScreenFilter/README.md

 **!!** Download **32-bit** compatible Visual C++ Redistributable Package at: *https://aka.ms/vs/17/release/vc_redist.x86.exe*

 ### **To Be Fixed:-**
-1. Black line in the middle of the screen when applying filter
+1. Black line in the middle of the screen when applying filter (FIXED ✅)
-2. Hotkey not working at all times
+2. Hotkey not working at all times (FIXED ✅)
-3. Complete UI overhaul
+3. Complete UI overhaul (FIXED ✅)

 ## Programming Languages Used